awsdocs/aws-xray-developer-guide/doc-source/xray-console-filters.md

 + `responsetime` – Time that the server took to send a response\.
 + `duration` – Total request duration, including all downstream calls\.
 + `http.status` – Response status code\.
++ `index` – Position of an element in an enumerated list\.
++ `coverage` – Decimal percentage of entity response time over root segment response time\.
+Applicable only for response time root cause entities\.

 Number keywords use standard equality and comparison operators\.